Aurumaker72/MupenUtilities/README.md

 Playing the movie back in real-time (30 FPS) is also possible.

 #### Advanced
-You can dump a movie's raw input data to a file.
+You can dump a movie's raw input data to a file if you are a nerd

 ## Other
+There are in-app tips and tricks for usage.
-This program checks for updates
+This program checks for updates!